jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Updated outdated Docker compose commands in documentation
 - Bugfix: Allow multiple ZooKeeper node mutation complete calls during one millisecond
 - Bugfix: Made interrupt handling in OSMConverter compatible with BerkeleyDB 18.x
+- Bugfix: Prevent NPE in UserDefinedGeoJsonSpatialFilter when no custom geometry is provided

 ### Version 1.0.0 (release candidate 1) - 30.07.2021
 - Improvement: The H2 and Derby backend in the OSM data converter are exposed